microsoft/cppgraphqlgen/doc/subscriptions.md

 using SubscriptionCallback = std::function<void(std::future<response::Value>)>;
 ```

+## `ResolverContext::NotifySubscribe` and `ResolverContext::NotifyUnsubscribe`

+If you use the async version of `subscribe` and `unsubscribe` which take a
+`std::launch` parameter, and you provide a default instance of the
+`Subscription` object to the `Request`/`Operations` constructor, you will get
+additional callbacks with the `ResolverContext::NotifySubscribe` and
+`ResolverContext::NotifyUnsubscribe` values for the
+`FieldParams::resolverContext` member.
+These are passed as part of the
+`subscribe` and `unsubscribe` calls on the default subscription object, and
+they provide an opportunity to acquire or release resources that are required
+to implement the subscription.
+You can provide separate implementations of the
+`Subscription` object as the default in the `Operations` constructor and as the
+payload of a specific `deliver` call, which will be resolved with
+`ResolverContext::Subscription`.
+If you do not provide a separate
+`Subscription` object in the `deliver` call, it will fall back to delivering a
+new event resolved against the default

 ## Delivering Subscription Updates

 There are currently three `Request::deliver` overrides you can choose from when